-APPENDIX I: POLICY FOR MD/PhD STUDENT TRANSITIONS
+APPENDIX H: POLICY FOR MD/PhD STUDENT TRANSITIONS

 The Jefferson MD/PhD program includes two major transition points between Sidney Kimmel Medical College and the Jefferson College of Life Sciences.
-The first occurs when students complete year JeffMD Phase 1, including completion of Step 1, and take leave of absence from SKMC to pursue their four years of graduate study and associated research.
-The second occurs when students complete their thesis research and return to SKMC for JeffMD Phase 2.
+The first occurs when students complete JeffMD Phase 1, including completion of Step 1, and take leave of absence from SKMC to pursue their four years of graduate study and associated research.
+The second occurs when the student completes their thesis research and returns to SKMC for JeffMD Phase 2.